FluxML/Flux.jl/docs/src/models/advanced.md

 ### Multiple inputs: a custom `Join` layer

 Our custom `Join` layer will accept multiple inputs at once, pass each input through a separate path, then combine the results together.
+Note that this layer can already be constructed using [`Parallel`](@ref), but we will first walk through how do this manually.

 We start by defining a new struct, `Join`, that stores the different paths and a combine operation as its fields.
 ```julia